Murkguy/TheMurk/5E Creative Commons/Classes/Priest.md

 | 9th          | Flame Strike, Immolation |

 #### Bonus Cantrip
-When you choose this domain at 1st level, you gain the Firebolt cantrip if you don't already know it.
+When you choose this religion at 1st level, you gain the Firebolt cantrip if you don't already know it.
 This cantrip doesn’t count against the number of cleric cantrips you know.

 #### Channel Divinity: Touch of Destruction
 Starting at 2nd level, you can use Channel Divinity to destroy another creature or object with flame.
 When you hit a creature with a melee attack, you can use Channel Divinity to deal extra fire damage to the target.
 The damage equals 10 + twice your cleric level.